Malcolm Shabazz died at a hospital from injuries from an apparent beating, police say

 The grandson of civil rights activist Malcolm X, Malcolm Shabazz, died in a Mexico City hospital after suffering an apparent beating, police told CNN.

 Prosecutors are investigating the death as a homicide, police spokesman Octavio Campos said.

-Police were called to the scene of an injured man at 3:30 a.m.
-Thursday one block south of Plaza Garibaldi, a rough but famous patch of Mexico City known for its mariachis.
+The incident took place at Plaza Garibaldi, a rough but famous patch of Mexico City known for its mariachis.

 Shabazz appeared to have been beaten, but had no wounds from other weapons, Campos said.